 – Sample foods from different countries, watch shows.

 – Log flume ride in Norway (a little dark/scary for younger kids – Vikings)

 – Take a boat ride from the world showcase back to the other side of Epcot.

 For more tips, Sue Rodman from Field Trips with Sue recently wrote Free Things to Do at Disney World – I especially like the free hula lessons at the Polynesian resort.

 The key is to get creative and mix the higher cost events with lower cost activities to stay within budget.

 What else can you share that helps your family on a Disney trip?
 Happy trails!

 Posted on March 29, 2012, in Disney World, family, Travel tips and tagged Disney World, disney world on a budget, field trips with sue, free things to do at disney world.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.